 - In the prepared baking dish, add the mixture.

 - In preheated oven, place the baking dish on the bottom rack, and bake approximately 45 minutes to 1 hour, or until the top is browned and puffed up, and when inserting a knife in the center, it comes out clean.

 You May Also Like:

-- Best Weight Watchers Copycat Recipes
+- 21 Weight Watchers Chicken Soup Recipes